Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 David Hume Kennerly/Getty Images

-But Michelle's brother, college basketball coach Craig Robinson, recalled feeling bad for Barack when his sister brought him home for dinner the first time, figuring he'd be gone after a few dates, like those who'd come before.
+Michelle's brother, Craig Robinson, a longtime college basketball coach who joined the Knicks as VP of player development in 2017, recalled feeling bad for Barack when his sister brought him home for dinner the first time, figuring he'd be gone after a few dates, like those who'd come before.

-"He was very, very low-key," Craig told the Chicago Sun-Times.
+"He was very, very low-key," Robinson told the Chicago Sun-Times.
 "I loved the way he talked about his family because it was the way we talked about our family.
 I was thinking: 'Nice guy.
 Too bad he won't last.'"
+Their father, Fraser Robinson III, said the same thing.

+But Michelle liked him, Craig also told Mundy, because Barack "was a smart guy who didn't act like he was smarter than anybody else.
+That was the first thing.
+And he was tall and he knew how to manage my sister's personality."

-Barack did have to go back to Harvard at the end of the summer, but they maintained their relationship long-distance.
+Barack had to go back to Harvard at the end of the summer, but they maintained their relationship long-distance.

 "Before I met Michelle, I was too immature to hold something like that together," Obama told Mendell, who notes that before Harvard, when he was working in Chicago as a community organizer, the future president had a serious girlfriend and a cat, but they had long since amiably parted ways.